-How to take apart a Kimber 1911 with a 5″ Barrel.
-Complete Disassembly and Field Strip Instructions
+How to take apart a Kimber 1911 .45 with a 5″ Barrel.
+Complete Disassembly, Takedown and Field Strip Video and Instructions

-This article will show you step-by-step how to disassemble (Field Strip) a 1911 Semi-Automatic Pistol in .45 ACP.
-Specifically I will be showing the disassembly of a Kimber Aegis Elite Custom.
+This tutorial will show you step-by-step how to disassemble, break down or Field Strip a 1911 Semi-Automatic Pistol in .45 ACP.
+Specifically I will be showing the disassembly of a Kimber Aegis Elite Custom 1911 in 45 ACP.
+Removing the slide on a 1911 is not hard once you have done it a couple times.

 Kimber 4″ barrel models such as the Pro Carry II have a different take down procedure and use a different tool to remove the slide.
 See my article: Disassembly of a Kimber Pro Carry II.
 This shows the takedown of Kimber models with the 4″ bull barrel.

 You are probably looking at these instructions because you have never done this before, or it has been a really long time since you have.
-Let me assure you that it is not complicated and once you see how it is done you will remember how to do it for the next time.
+Let me assure you that it is not complicated to take apart a Kimber or other 1911 and once you see how it is done you will remember how to do it for the next time.

 Just follow my step-by-step instructions and you will be fine!